seanmcquaid/zetch/README.md

-# Axiod
+# Zetch

-A library for utilizing Zod Schemas coupled with Axios
+A library for utilizing Zod Schemas coupled with Fetch

 ## Publishing a package locally